Q: How many applications were received last year and how large is the current class?

 Q: When will I attend classes?

-A: Classes are held at various times from Monday through Thursday.
+A: Classes are held at various times Monday through Thursday.
 Individual student schedules may vary.
-Please note that the start date or class schedule days may change from year-to-year based on current enrollment numbers or other reasons.
+Please note that the start date or class schedule days may change from year-to-year based on current enrollment numbers.

 Q: Will I take classes with other graduate business students at the Freeman School?

-A: MFIN students take all core courses with fellow MFIN classmates, but would have limited opportunities to take classes with other graduate business students in elective courses.
-Students can bolster their interaction with other graduate business students by participating in various student organizations.
+A: MFIN students take all core courses with fellow MFIN classmates, but students will have opportunities to take classes with other graduate business students in elective courses.
+Students can bolster their interaction with other graduate business individuals by participating in various student organizations.

 Q: Will the Tulane MFIN program prepare me for the Chartered Financial Analyst (CFA) exams?

-A: As a Program Partner with CFA Institute, Tulane's MFIN Program has been shown to cover at least 70% of the material on the Level I CFA exam.
-It should be pointed out that a student could take a set of electives that do not cover CFA-related materials, and therefore reduce their preparation for the exam.
-The MFIN program should also not be thought of as a review session or "cram course" for the CFA exam.
-CFA suggests an average of 250 hours of preparation for each exam.
+A: As a Program Partner with the CFA Institute, the course content of Tulane's MFIN Program is deemed to cover a significant portion of the CFA Candidate Body of Knowledge.
+The MFIN program should not be thought of as a review session or "cram course" for the CFA exam.
+CFA suggests an average of 250 - 300 hours of preparation for each exam.
 Your coursework within the MFIN program at Tulane should be thought of as one part of a multi-faceted preparation process as you sit for Level I of the CFA exam.

 Q: What are the advantages of the Tulane MFIN being designated as a CFA Program Partner?